-Your LifeBook P Series notebook/Tablet PC has a configuration label located on the bottom.
-(See figure 2-8 on page 13 for location).
-This label contains specific information regarding the options you've chosen for your notebook/Tablet PC.
+Your LifeBook notebook contains a configuration label located on the bottom.
+(See figure 2-8 on page 11 for location) This label contains specific information regarding the options you've chosen for your notebook.
 Following is an example label and information on how to read your own configuration label.